General Journals

 Business Value

 Allows you to import General Journals from an Excel file in the format you receive the file.
-Use Excel Importer to import expenses, payroll entries, adjustments, internal cost reallocations or any other entries that get posted to the general ledger.
+Use Excellent Importer to import expenses, payroll entries, adjustments, internal cost reallocations or any other entries that get posted to the general ledger.
 The general journal supports entries that post to your bank ledger, customer ledger, vendor ledger, fixed asset ledger, employee ledger and inter-company entries.
-You can also use Excel Importer to import opening entries for new companies.
+You can also use Excellent Importer to import opening entries for new companies.

 Possible Scenarios